Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - If the women don't find you handsome, they should at least find you handy.
 - How lucky I am to have something that makes saying goodbye so hard.
 - Just because a relationship ends, that doesn't mean it was a failure or a mistake.
-- You're not afraid she's going to say no, and you're afraid she's going to say yes.
+- You're not afraid she's going to say no, and you're afraid she's going to say yes. - **Reddit**
-- Women are meant to be loved, not to be understood.
 - Don't make someone a priority when all you are to them is an option.
 - One day, whether you are 14, 28 or 65, you will stumble upon someone who will start a fire in you that cannot die.
 However, the saddest, most awful truth you will ever come to find – is they are not always with whom we spend our lives.
 - Treat others the way they want to be treated.